When it comes to sales and marketing, time is money.

 Here is a look into what you need to evaluate when choosing a platform system and what can trip you up.

 CRM software comes with a lot of functions to appeal to a wide spectrum of businesses.
 But why pay for the functions you do not need or will not use?
 Worse yet, if you don’t use them, they get in the way and clutter the user experience.
-Ask yourself, does your company need all the bells and whistles?
+Ask yourself, does your sales and marketing team need all the bells and whistles?

 By looking at the functions you need and do not need you can save yourself a hefty CRM expense and focus on the features and functionality your business needs.
 This will keep the expense down, make it simple to use and help you find a CRM that fits within your budget.